 Endometriosis: This is a severe medical condition in which tissue similar to that of the one that attaches to your uterus lining starts to grow in other organs of your body like fallopian tubes and ovaries.

-Fibroids in the Uterus: These are the non-cancerous tumours that grow or attach to the uterus walls.
+Fibroids in the Uterus: These are the non-cancerous tumors that grow or attach to the uterus walls.
 Most women experience it and could not identify it unless it shows pelvic pain, lower back pain, and more.

 Pelvic Inflammatory Disease: This condition is a type of infection in the uterus, fallopian tubes, or ovaries.
 It is often transmitted sexually and can cause inflammation in the internal organs of the body.